 A little bit of prompting can go a long way in promoting social distancing in your store.

-How Can I Improve the Checkout Process With COVID-19 Guidelines?
+How Can I Improve the Checkout Process?

 The best way to ensure customers remain happy during the checkout process is to provide adequate staffing and multiple options.
 For example, customers who only have a basket of items don’t want to wait behind people stocking up with a full cart, so having at least one express lane and a self-checkout option can get these people out the door faster.